-In some cases, dual enrollment faculty members may tour the facilities to make sure they are appropriate to deliver course work (e.g., Construction lab, Welding workspace, etc.) and that appropriate instructional media (e.g., A/V equipment) are available prior to the first day of class.
-All tours should be arranged through the Associate Vice President of Academic Services.
+In some cases, concurrent enrollment faculty members may tour the facilities to make sure they are appropriate to deliver course work (e.g., Construction lab, Welding workspace, etc.) and that appropriate instructional media (e.g., A/V equipment) are available prior to the first day of class.
+All tours should be arranged through the Associate Vice President of Instruction.

-Dual Enrollment Faculty Members Responsibilities
+Concurrent Enrollment Faculty Members Responsibilities